Search Results for: blogging

 Most of all, enjoy every small detail of your travels.
 Treasure each of them and share your stories to inspire others.
 At the end of the day, the things that matter the most are not your destinations but the experiences you encountered along the way.
 (Very “Oshoist”.
 I’m a fan of Rajneesh Osho. (:)

 I’m so glad you decided to check my About page.
-My real name is Agnes Embile Jimenez but my online friends usually call me “Empress Of Drac”.
+My online friends usually call me “Empress Of Drac”.
 I’m a true-blue Cebuana and this blog chronicles my journey on how to live frugally while traveling.

 Honestly, there’s nothing frugal about how I live.
 This blog serves as my anchor which would help remind me the importance of saving money and to be prepared all the time.